We’re going back to basics for this piece to define some terms that are key to understanding deliverability.

 What is the difference between a hard and soft bounce?

 We like to think about the bounces in terms of time; with a soft bounce likely to be a short term block or short term issue and hard bounces (invalid email addresses and nondeliverables) are permanent issues and should be added to our suppression list.

 An email bounce signifies the non- delivery of your message.
 When this happens the mailer receives an automatic notification of the delivery failure.
 Usually the bounce message will help you identify the reason for the delivery failure.

 Soft bounce vs hard bounce

-A soft bounce means that the email address was valid and the email message reached the recipient’s mail server.
-However, it bounced back because:
+A soft bounce is when the bounce is temporary which means that the email address was valid and the email message reached the recipient’s mail server.
+However, typical reasons for a bounce back include:

-A hard bounce occurs when the message has been permanently rejected either because:
+A hard bounce occurs when the message has been permanently rejected.
+Typical reasons for this include:

 When this happens, we at e-shot™ add the hard bounced addresses to a global suppression list.
 What this means is that even if you try to send a message to that contact again we will not try and deliver to that address as we know it is no good – so it is filtered out of your send.
 Continuing to try to send to a known bad address will harm your reputation with the receiver, so we prevent that.